VerizonCao/MyDatabase/README.md

 # Others:

 1. The select statement will be accelerated by index, a table at least has a primary key index.
 And may have some index to speed up like: name > 15.
 The in-memory index is a b+ tree structure, which is easy to find elements greater than 15
-2. When the user use the same command, the processor will use the command cache to get the row Collections quickly.
+2. When the user use the same command, the processor will use the command cache to get the row Collections quickly if hit.
 3. I use a in-memory LRU cache to store some rows.
 If a Row isn't used recently, it will be deleted from the cache.
 4. contact with me at zocao@eng.ucsd.edu